 - our receipt of notice that a transaction will be presented or returned

 - our receipt of a legal process relating to your account

 - your use of your account as security for a loan

 How do I know when I use an overdraft protection product?

 If an item is presented that would overdraw your account, you will receive a Non-Sufficient Funds (NSF) notice in the mail.
 The notice will show the check number, serial/Electronic Funds Transfer (EFT) number, amount, total Non-sufficient Funds (NSF) fee(s) and action taken (Paid/Returned).
-You should subtract total of all transactions paid and fees from your check register.
+You should subtract the total of all transactions paid from your check register.